Incheon South Korea Travel Guide

 Incheon's Open Port Area, Chinatown, and Ganghwa Island's historical sites represent concerted efforts to preserve cultural heritage.

-While official community-based tourism efforts may be less explicitly marketed, direct backing for local businesses is effective.
+While official community-based tourism efforts could be not as explicitly marketed, direct backing for local businesses is effective.

 Observing proper etiquette at religious sites shows respect and cultural awareness.